jacobobryant/platypub/README.md

 1. Run `cp config.edn.TEMPLATE config.edn`
 2. Run `cp config.sh.TEMPLATE config.sh`
+3. Run `cp themes.TEMPLATE themes`
+4. Make sure `bb` is on your path (See [Babashka Quickstart](https://github.com/babashka/babashka#quickstart))
-3. Add credentials for Netlify and S3 to your config.
+5. Add credentials for Netlify and S3 to your config.
 See the comments in `config.edn`.
-3. Run `./task dev`
+6. Run `./task dev`

 (If you get an error about `parse-uuid` not being defined, it means you need to upgrade to Clojure 1.11.1.
 However I _think_ this shouldn't be a problem because I added `org.clojure/clojure {:mvn/version "1.11.1"}` to `deps.edn`.)

 After signing in, you can create blog posts and deploy/preview the site.
 There is a default theme at `com.platypub.themes.default` which is currently empty.
 You can edit that